Group8-TBD/moreHomes/README.md

 ### Update a listing
 ```
-PATCH /recommendations
+PATCH /recommendations/listing/:id
 ```

-Updates the listing with the `id` in the request body.
+Updates the listing with the `id` in the URL.

 #### Parameters
 The request body `data` will include the field in the document to be updated.
 Only the fields included will be updated, and will replace the existing document's corresponding field with the new value.